canonical/vanilla-framework/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] PR should have one of the following labels to automatically categorise it in release notes:
   - `Feature 🎁`, `Breaking Change 💣`, `Bug 🐛`, `Documentation 📝`, `Maintenance 🔨`.
-- [ ] Vanilla version in `package.json` should be updated relative to the [most recent release](https://github.com/canonical/vanilla-framework/releases/latest), following semver convention:
+- [ ] Vanilla version in `package.json` should be updated relative to the [most recent release](https://github.com/canonical/vanilla-framework/releases/latest), following semver convention
-  - if CSS class names are not changed it can be bugfix release (x.x.**X**)
+  - if existing APIs (CSS classes & macro APIs) are not changed it can be a bugfix release (x.x.**X**)
-  - if CSS class names are changed/added/removed it should be minor version (x.**X**.0)
+  - if existing APIs (CSS classes & macro APIs) are changed/added/removed it should be a minor version (x.**X**.0)
   - see the [wiki for more details](https://github.com/canonical/vanilla-framework/wiki/Release-process#pre-release-tasks)
-- [ ] Any changes to component class names (new patterns, variants, removed or added features) should be listed on the [what's new page](https://github.com/canonical/vanilla-framework/blob/main/releases.yml).
+- [ ] Any changes to component class names (new patterns, variants, removed or added features) or macros should be listed on the [what's new page](https://github.com/canonical/vanilla-framework/blob/main/releases.yml).

 ## Screenshots